Ethics: Realism, relativism, and nihilism

 A major debate in metaethics is about the ontological status of morality, questioning whether ethical values and principles are real.
 It examines whether moral properties exist as objective features independent of the human mind and culture rather than as subjective constructs or expressions of personal preferences and cultural norms.

 Moral realists accept the claim that there are objective moral facts.
 This view implies that moral values are mind-independent aspects of reality and that there is an absolute fact about whether a given action is right or wrong.
 A consequence of this view is that moral requirements have the same ontological status as non-moral facts: it is an objective fact whether there is an obligation to keep a promise just as it is an objective fact whether a thing is rectangular.
 Moral realism is often associated with the claim that there are universal ethical principles that apply equally to everyone.
 It implies that if two people disagree about a moral evaluation then at least one of them is wrong.
 This observation is sometimes taken as an argument against moral realism since moral disagreement is widespread in most fields.
+(Note: According to moral generalism, there are general principles that determine what is right and wrong.
+Moral particularism denies this idea and holds instead that the moral status of actions depends on particular contexts.)

 Moral relativists reject the idea that morality is an objective feature of reality.
 They argue instead that moral principles are human inventions.
 This means that a behavior is not objectively right or wrong but only subjectively right or wrong relative to a certain standpoint.
 Moral standpoints may differ between persons, cultures, and historical periods.
 For example, moral statements like "Slavery is wrong" or "Suicide is permissible" may be true in one culture and false in another.
 (Note: This position can be understood by analogy to Einstein's theory of relativity, which states that the magnitude of physical properties like mass, length, and duration depends on the frame of reference of the observer.)
 Some moral relativists say that moral systems are constructed to serve certain goals such as social coordination.
 According to this view, different societies and different social groups within a society construct different moral systems based on their diverging purposes.
-Emotivism provides a different explanation, stating that morality arises from moral emotions, which are not the same for everyone.

 Moral nihilists deny the existence of moral facts.
 They reject the existence of both objective moral facts defended by moral realism and subjective moral facts defended by moral relativism.
 They believe that the basic assumptions underlying moral claims are misguided.
 Some moral nihilists conclude from this that anything is allowed.
 A slightly different view emphasizes that moral nihilism is not itself a moral position about what is allowed and prohibited but the rejection of any moral position.
 Moral nihilism, like moral relativism, recognizes that people judge actions as right or wrong from different perspectives.
 However, it disagrees that this practice involves morality and sees it as just one type of human behavior.